ChalmersGU-data-structure-courses/dsabook/src/H04-separate-chaining.md

 and balanced trees).

-Conceptually, a hash table can use any kind of collection data structure --the only thing that the actual array does is to partition the large collection into $M$ disjoint collections.
+Conceptually, a hash table can use any kind of collection data structure -- the only thing that the actual array does is to partition the large collection into $M$ disjoint collections.
 If the hash function is good and distributes the objects evenly among the bins, all operations will become $M$ times faster (because the bins are $M$ times smaller than the